Tornado3P9/Linux-Console-Tools/Rust.md

 cargo build            # only compile binary, don't execute cargo build --release  # only compile binary, but try optimizing the final build

+strip target/release/my_program  # Discard symbols from executables or object files and thus reducing the final size.
 ```

 other commands